-To learn more about coverage and eligibility: Your state social service or human service agency can give you the best answers to questions about your benefits, eligibility, and fraud.
-To get to your state’s Medicaid/CHIP website, go to www.medicaid.gov/Medicaid-CHIP-Program-Information/By-State/By-State.html
+Information about coverage and eligibility: Your state social service or human service agency can give you the best answers to questions about your benefits, eligibility, and fraud.

 US Centers for Medicare & Medicaid Services.
-Cancelling a Marketplace plan when you get Medicaid or CHIP.
-Accessed at https://www.healthcare.gov/medicaid-chip/cancelling-marketplace-plan/ on May 14, 2015.
+Canceling a Marketplace plan when you get Medicaid or CHIP.
+Accessed at https://www.healthcare.gov/medicaid-chip/cancelling-marketplace-plan/ on March 14, 2019.

 US Centers for Medicare & Medicaid Services.
-Medicaid and CHIP Coverage.
-Accessed at https://www.healthcare.gov/medicaid-chip/ on May 14, 2015.
+Medicaid and CHIP coverage.
+Accessed at https://www.healthcare.gov/medicaid-chip/ on March 14, 2019.

 US Department of Health and Human Services.
-Connecting Kids to Coverage.
-Accessed at http://www.insurekidsnow.gov/ on May 14, 2015.
+Connecting kids to coverage.
+Accessed at http://www.insurekidsnow.gov/ on March 14, 2019.